Get,

 coconut oil

 Applying coconut oil 15 minutes before shampoo helps in preconditioning your hair.
 A pre-shampoo treatment with coconut oil reduces hair porosity and lessens the water your hair soaks up during washing2.
+However, in humid monsoon conditions, heavy oiling for long durations may worsen scalp oiliness or dandruff in some individuals.
+Instead, lighter oils such as argan oil, jojoba oil, or almond oil may be better suited for humid weather as they are less barrier-forming and easier to wash out9.
 It also helps deal with scalp problems in men and women, although these could be due to several reasons and may need a dermatologist’s consultation.

 3. Consume a Nutritious Diet